Jim Ryun: Environmental record

-In 2006, Ryun improved his REP scorecard when he voted pro-environment on 2 of 7 critical issues.
-This earned him a 17 percent.
+In 2006, Ryun improved his REP scorecard when he voted pro-environment on two of seven critical issues.
+This earned him a 17% rating.
 He voted to help reduce the impact the Army Corps of Engineers had on the environment.
 The issues in which he voted against the REP were ones involving oil drilling in the Arctic National Wildlife Refuge, renewable resource programs, and the movement to end debate and accept the Gulf of Mexico Energy Security Act.

 Controversies

 Townhouse purchase in 2000

 On December 15, 2000, Ryun bought a townhouse in the District of Columbia from U.S. Family Network for $410,000.
 The townhouse had been purchased about two years earlier, for $429,000, to house Ed Buckham's consulting firm Alexander Strategy Group and Tom DeLay's ARMPAC.

-After questions were raised as to the purchase of Ryun's townhouse, his office released official documents showing that Ryun paid $80,000 more than the tax assessed value of the house, that he put another $50,000 into house repairs and that another home on the same block was sold for $409,000 on the same day he bought his home.
-According to property records, the other home does not have a garage or a back patio and is on a land area about half the size of Ryun's.
+After questions were raised as to the purchase of Ryun's townhouse, his office released official documents showing that Ryun paid $80,000 more than the tax assessed value of the house, that he put another $50,000 into house repairs, and that another home on the same block was sold for $409,000 on the same day he bought his home.
+According to property records, the other home does not have a garage or a back patio and is on a plot about half the size of Ryun's.
 It was assessed in 2006 as worth $528,000, compared to $764,000 for Ryun's home.
 In contrast, homes across the street from Ryun's were sold for over $900,000.

 Connection to Mark Foley

-After Rep. Mark Foley resigned in October 2006, following revelations he had sent sexually explicit e-mails to teenage congressional pages, Ryun contended that he barely knew Foley, had never spent time with him and was unaware that they lived directly across the street from each other in Washington, D.C.
+After Rep. Mark Foley resigned in October 2006, following revelations he had sent sexually explicit emails to teenaged congressional pages, Ryun contended that he barely knew Foley, had never spent time with him, and was unaware that they lived directly across the street from each other in Washington, DC.
 "I know that [we were neighbors] only because somebody has mentioned that, too, already," he told reporters at the time.
-However, it was later revealed that Ryun and Foley had hosted a joint fundraiser on their street on May 18, 2006, called the "D Street Block Party."
+Later, though, Ryun and Foley were found to have hosted a joint fundraiser on their street on May 18, 2006, called the "D Street Block Party".
 An invitation to the fundraiser included side-by-side pictures of Ryun and Foley.
 Ryun's campaign manager later said that Ryun had always known he was Foley's neighbor.